IPL 2022: David Warner, Venkatesh Iyer and a question of faith

 The trust in Parag is fine, but does it add up when one considers the case of Jaiswal?

-On Friday night, we also saw Tim David show why his reputation is so high in the T20 circuit and perhaps Mumbai Indians missed a trick in not showing faith in his abilities after signing him up for Rs 8.25 crore in the auction – they clearly knew he was that good, but the faith evaporated after just two low scores and has only returned when the season is effectively over for them.
+On Friday night, we also saw Tim David show why his reputation is so high in the T20 circuit and perhaps Mumbai Indians missed a trick in not showing faith in his abilities after signing him up for Rs 8.25 crore at the auction.
+They clearly knew he was that good, but the faith evaporated after just two low scores and has only returned when the season is effectively over for them.
 And yet, they could still see rewards for it in the season(s) to come.

 Finding success as a team in the IPL is definitely hard.
 The relentless nature of the tournament and the fickleness of T20 cricket can be incredibly difficult to master.
 With the stakes high, it’s understandable for teams to do whatever it takes to find the right balance.
 After all, trying to win games has to take precedence over everything else.